Complete Guide on How To Read a Credit Report

 • The name of the creditor

-• Whether there are any tax liens on your property: For example, if you don't pay your taxes, the government could put a lien on the property.
+• Whether there are any tax liens on your property: For example, if you fail to pay your taxes, the government may place a lien on the property.

 • Bankruptcies: If you declare bankruptcy, this will be listed on your credit report.